Arize-ai/client_python/src/arize/_generated/api_client/docs/DatasetsApi.md

 config name for the same example overwrites the previous value.
 Retrying on network failure will not create duplicates.

+**202 Accepted**: The annotations have been accepted and will be written.
+Visibility in read queries may lag by a short interval.
+No response body is returned.

 **Unmatched record IDs**: If a `record_id` does not correspond to an existing example in the dataset, the annotation for that record is silently ignored.
-The response will still include an entry for it.
 No error is returned.

 **Payload Requirements**
 - `dataset_id` is the path parameter for the target dataset.